 - If you have or recently have had a disease caused by blood clots in the arteries, such as a heart attack, stroke or angina

 - If you have or have ever had a liver disease and your liver function tests have not returned to normal

 - If you have a rare blood problem called “porphyria” which is passed down in families (inherited)

-- If you are allergic (hypersensitive) to estradiol hemihydrate or norethisterone acetate or any of the other ingredients of Elleste Duet (listed in section 6 Contents of the pack and other information).
+- If you are allergic to estradiol hemihydrate or norethisterone acetate or any of the other ingredients of this medicine (listed in section 6)

 If any of the above conditions appear for the first time while taking Elleste Duet, stop taking it at once and consult your doctor immediately.